Clan Alpine Shoal

-Clan Alpine Shoal off the coast of the Skeleton Coast in Namibia is a reef that has caused two major shipwrecks.
+Clan Alpine Shoal is a reef off the coast of the Skeleton Coast in Namibia that has caused two major shipwrecks.

 It lies about 8 km from the coast, south of the mouth of the Cunene River and 200 km from Cape Fria, at 18°8′ S 11°33′ E. The maps of the British Admiralty were uncertain as to the location of the rock formation, the highest points of which can pose a shipping hazard under certain conditions.

 The British steamship SS Clan Alpine (1878) ran aground there on the morning of January 13, 1890 en route from Tilbury to Cape Town.
-Shortly before midnight on Sunday evening, November 29, 1942, the MV Dunedin Star was also wrecked there.
+Shortly before midnight on Sunday evening, November 29, 1942, another British vessel, the MV Dunedin Star, was also wrecked there.